iefserge/moltenc.dev/about.md

 ## Implementation

 Molten C compiler is written in C and depends on [LLVM](http://llvm.org/) for code generation.
-This allows it to generate very fast code and rich debug information.
+This allows it to generate fast code and rich debug information.

 To support excellent C interop, compiler includes separate parsers for C and Molten C languages, as well as C preprocessor.
 Both parsers generate the same AST nodes.
-This allows not only any C headers to be imported into Molten C, but also Molten C compiler to compile arbitrary C source code.
+This allows any C headers to be imported into Molten C, which means Molten C compiler can compile arbitrary C source code.

-There is an additional intermediate IR, that is very similar to LLVM IR, but a little more high level.
+There is an additional intermediate IR, that is similar to LLVM IR, but more high level.
 In the future, code analysis and optimization passes can be added.

 ## Project Status

 Compiler has been in development since 2018.
-It went through multiple full and partial rewrites and experiments.
+It went through multiple full and partial rewrites and a number of experiments.

 Source code is not publicly available yet.
 There are a few important missing features and refinements that need to be done before the initial release.
-It's hard to say when this happens, but current estimate is sometime around summer or fall 2020.
+It's hard to say when this happens, but current estimate is sometime during fall 2020.

 ## Author